JointDiff: Bridging Continuous and Discrete in Multi-Agent Trajectory Generation: Method

 Our model, JointDiff, builds upon the U2Diff architecture \citep{capellera2025unified}, which processes multi-agent trajectories using Social-Temporal Blocks.
 Each block comprises a Temporal Mamba module \citep{gu2023mamba} for modeling individual agent dynamics and Social Transformers encoders \citep{vaswani2017attention} for capturing inter-agent interactions.
 We modify this foundation to create a joint diffusion process capable of controllable generation.

 As shown in Fig.~\ref{fig:architecture}-left, the model takes as input the noisy state $\bmX_s \in \bbR^{T \times N \times 3}$, formed by concatenating the continuous trajectory coordinates $\bmY_s$ and discrete event indicators $\bmE_s$ along the feature dimension, and the observed state $\bmX^\rmo \in \bbR^{T \times N \times 3}$ (constructed similarly), along with the binary mask $\textbf{M} \in \bbR^{T \times N}$.
-It processes these through a series of Social-Temporal Blocks and produces two outputs using: \begin{itemize} \item A regression head that predicts the Gaussian noise $\rvepsilon_\theta$ for the continuous trajectories. \item A classification head that predicts the probability distribution $\pi_\theta$ for the original discrete events, yielding $\hat{\bmE}_0$. \end{itemize}
+It processes these through two Social-Temporal Blocks and produces two outputs using: \begin{itemize} \item A regression head that predicts the Gaussian noise $\rvepsilon_\theta$ for the continuous trajectories. \item A classification head that predicts the probability distribution $\pi_\theta$ for the original discrete events, yielding $\hat{\bmE}_0$. \end{itemize}

 To enable controllable generation, we introduce the \textbf{CrossGuid} module, which injects an external guidance signal $\gG$ into the denoising network.
 This signal is first encoded into a conditioning tensor $G \in \mathbb{R}^{L \times d}$, where $L$ is the sequence length and $d$ is the feature dimension, both specific to the guidance modality.
+During training, conditioning dropout ($\gG = \emptyset$) is performed by setting $G$ to a zero tensor.
 Refer to Appendix \ref{sec:ap_architecture} for architecture details.